tv-logo/tv-logos/README.md

 # I'm trying this for the 3rd time

 I now have an enterprice account.
 I hope Github will allow me to stay up this time.
 Please consider donating since enterprice accounts are not free.
+T

 # Free high quality TV Logos for dark backgrounds